 Many of us have been there.
 Too much month and not enough money.
 If you can’t pay your bills, it can be stressful.

-The reasons you are behind and can’t pay your bills might be due to a loss of income, emergency that cost more than you anticipated, a budget that missed a category or two.
-Regardless of your situation, the bills have to be paid.
+The reasons you are behind and can’t pay your bills might be due to a loss of income, an emergency that cost more than you anticipated, a budget that missed a category or two.
+Regardless of your situation, you still need to pay your bills.
 You can’t escape it.